-The Somerset County School Nurses' Association was established in the 1960s as a forum for professional school nurses in Somerset County, NJ.
-At SCSNA you can network with county school nurses to:
+The Somerset County School Nurses' Association was established in the 1960s as a forum for professional school nurses to:

 Address school nursing topics

 Identify optimal health-care practices

 Be informed about new legislative bills or laws

 Find ways to educate students, parents, community members and educational staff on how to stay safe and maintain a healthy lifestyle and find success in school.